humairshoukat/AI-Code-Roast/README.md

 # AI-Code-Roast
 Get your code roasted by AI and learn how to write better code.
 Built using Python, LangChain, Open AI, and Streamlit.
+Try it: https://aicoderoast.streamlit.app/

 ![alt text](image.png)